-- Phase I stamp confirms that the operator has completely been audited by SARPcheck including the conclusion of Observational Assessments. - Phase II confirms that the operator has been assessed as being in full compliance with all applicable SARPcheck checklist items as determined by an SQO.
+- Phase I stamp confirms that the operator has completely been audited by SARPcheck including the conclusion of Observational Assessments. - Phase II confirms that the operator has been assessed as being in full -compliance with all applicable ICAO SARPs as defined by the SARPcheck Applicability Matrix checklist-and items as determined by an SQO.